-As I have mentioned beforContinue readinge, the Japanese are on the whole a considerate people.
+As I have mentioned before, the Japanese are on the whole a considerate people.

-Japan is a country where the peaceful co-existence of smokers and normal people (non-smokers) is promoted by Japan Tobacco, the government-supported monopoly supplier of cigarettes.
+Japan is a country where the peaceful co-existence of smokers and normal people (non-smokers) is promoted by Japan Tobacco, the government-supported monopoly manufacturer of cigarettes.

 In case any of my readers are getting hot under the collar because I refer to people who don’t smoke as ‘normal’ in relation to those who do, allow me a word of explanation.
 This is not intended as an attack on smokers in any way.
 In fact, smokers are only deserving of sympathy.

-Smokers, unless they have desisted for at least two or three days, are in a drugged state all the time.
-This is unfortunate, but it is not their fault.
-They have been duped into becoming nicotine addicts (a synonym for smokers).
+Smokers, unless they have desisted for at least two or three days, are in a drug-induced state all the time with nicotine.
+This is unfortunate, but it’s not their fault.
+They have been duped into becoming nicotine addicts.
 It should be remembered that the vast majority of smokers smoke at least a few cigarettes – and very often fifteen to twenty or more – every day, and they feel panic arising if they are running out of cigarettes.
 This is addictive behaviour.

-Then there is a reminder with the placard on the roadway.
-It says ‘This is a non-smoking area’, and underneath it says ‘Let’s stop!
+Then you can often see reminder notices on the pavements (sidewalks), such as the one shown: ‘This is a non-smoking area,’ and underneath it says ‘Let’s stop!
 Walking while smoking!
-Discarding cigarette butts!
+Discarding cigarette butts!’

 And finally, this public ashtray with a friendly exhortation in Japanese and English, provided courtesy of Japan Tobacco International: ‘Disposing of a lit cigarette in a stand ashtray just creates more smoke.’
 The sub-text being, it seems, that it’s all right to smoke as long as you do it considerately!